ngromeconf/ngrome-website/src/content/speakers/enea-jahollari.md

 ---
 slug: enea-jahollari
 name: Enea Jahollari
-talk:
-    title: A change detection, zone.js and signals story
-    description: Learn about the history of Angular's change detection, how it works today, and how it's going to work in a zoneless world.
-How observables with async pipe work, and how signals make everything better!
-    slug: talk-1
 biography: Enea Jahollari is a Google Developer Expert for Angular, Consultant, Trainer & Senior Software Engineer who builds, audits and optimizes web applications @ Push-Based.io.
 He loves open source and contributes to it by writing code, content, and tweets!
 Loves hyping Angular in his free time.
 from: Albania
 work: Push-Based.io